Hi, how can we help you today?

 The same prompt is applied to a custom-trained model (left) and to a base model (right).
 The custom-trained model immediately reproduces the style of the training images, even with a short prompt

-Style Models have a wide range of applications: they can create uniform backgrounds and environments, generate series of multiple characters with matching proportions and style, design assets for games or animations, produce consistent illustrations for storytelling, or ensure a cohesive look across different scenes and elements in a project.
+Style Models have a wide range of applications: they can create uniform backgrounds & environments, generate series of multiple characters with matching proportions and style, design assets for games or animations, produce consistent illustrations for storytelling, or ensure a cohesive look across different scenes and elements in a project.

 Some examples of Style Models available on Scenario